NexClipper/exporterhub.io/README.md

 ## What is [ExporterHub.io](https://exporterhub.io/)

-### ExporterHub.io is the front-end for the Community Prometheus Exporters.
+### ExporterHub.io is a front-end application for the Prometheus Exporters community .

-### ExporterHub.io is not just a curated list, but also provides exporter installation guide, alert rule configuration, and dashboard configuration.
+ExporterHub.io is not just a curated list, but also provides exporter installation guide, alert rule configuration, and dashboard configuration.

 Each exporter's page contains the followings: